rosshadden/sublime-xpath/README.md

 - Updates status bar text to XPath of current line.
 - Jump selection to relative tag - previous or next sibling, parent, open or close tag.
 - Query document by XPath expression.
+- Show XML well-formedness parse errors, and move the cursor to the location where the error occurred.

 ## Settings: